 Bypass LG Devices Factory Reset Protection (FRP)

-- First switch off your device, bypass the normal boot and enter into the recovery menu then factory reset your device.
+- First switch off your device, bypass the normal boot and enter the recovery menu then factory reset your device.

 - Now turn on “Switch Access” from the menu.
 Go to the settings and scroll to the bottom.
 Tap on “Key combo for Overview”.
 Once you see the popup click the volume down button on the back.
 This will change the hardware key combination for the overview.